aspose-words/Aspose.Words-API-References/english/nodejs-net/Aspose.Words.Fields/formfield/checkBoxSize/_index.md

 ## FormField.checkBoxSize property

 Gets or sets the size of the checkbox in points.
-Has effect only when [FormField.isCheckBoxExactSize](../isCheckBoxExactSize/) is ``True``.
+Has effect only when [FormField.isCheckBoxExactSize](../isCheckBoxExactSize/) is ``true``.